ZAFZAFIZakariae/image-text/README.md

    pip install -r requirements.txt
    ```

-   The requirements include the SDXL refiner dependencies (`accelerate` and `safetensors`) and follow the setup recommended in the Diffusers documentation.
-Make sure you have a recent version of `pip`.
-If you are targeting GPU execution (e.g., CUDA 11.8 on Colab), install PyTorch from the official index first using the command shown in the Colab section below so that `pip install -r requirements.txt` reuses that compatible wheel.
+   The requirements file now pins a CUDA 12.6-compatible PyTorch stack (`torch==2.8.0+cu126`, `torchvision==0.23.0+cu126`, `torchaudio==2.8.0+cu126`) and adds the matching `fsspec`/`gcsfs` pair so the Kohya installer no longer reports version conflicts.
+It also declares the official PyTorch wheel index via `--extra-index-url`, so `pip install -r requirements.txt` will fetch the aligned binaries automatically in a fresh Colab runtime.
+If you are on a different accelerator (CPU-only, ROCm, or an older CUDA toolkit), edit those lines to match your environment before installing.

 ## Running Inference